 Institutional Repayments

-If a student is awarded incorrectly due to institutional error, it is the institution's financial obligation to repay the funds and they must be returned to WSAC immediately.
+If a student is awarded incorrectly due to institutional error, it is the institution's financial obligation to repay the funds.
+Schools may not enter a receivable for the student.
+Funds must be returned to WSAC immediately.

 Student Repayments